-Projects with off-grade floor systems as well as upper story installations require this type of support.
+3. Off-grade slab on foundation walls and footings: Projects with off-grade floor systems as well as upper-story installations require this type of support.
 When building off-grade support slabs the code required hearth extension substrate should be built as a continuation of the support slab for the fireplace unit.
 (Figure 7).
-Supports for off grade slabs must be concrete or steel and capable of supporting the slab, Isokern unit and the chimney.
+Supports for off-grade slabs must be concrete or steel and capable of supporting the slab, Isokern unit, and the chimney.

-For multi-floor and back-to-back installations proper weight computation on an individual basis is required.
+NOTE: For multi-floor and back-to-back installations proper weight computation on an individual basis is required.
 Consult a local structural engineer for load bearing requirements.

 IMPORTANT: Foundations and footings must meet local code and be approved by the local building authority.
 For any foundation design and load requirements check with a local structural engineer.
-It is the responsibility of the General Contractor to insure adequate foundations.
+It is the responsibility of the General Contractor to ensure adequate foundations.

-Fireplace weights and "footprint" areas: The total fireplace weight and footprint for each model listed below includes fireplace pumice components only:
+Fireplace weights and "footprint" areas: The total fireplace weight and footprint for each model listed below includes the fireplace pumice components only:

-STANDARD 36: 1300 lbs. @ 43" x 25" = 7.5 sq.ft.
-STANDARD 42: 1420 lbs. @ 49" x 25" = 8.5 sq.ft.
-STANDARD 46: 1600 lbs. @ 53" x 25" = 9.2 sq.ft.
+•MAGNUM 60: 2394 lbs. @ 73.5" x 28" = 14.7 sq.ft. •MAGNUM 72: 2721 lbs. @ 85.5" x 28" = 16.6 sq.ft.

-"Footprint" areas listed above are base plate dimensions for each model and are exclusive of code required hearth extension areas.
-See page 59 for hearth extension dimensions.
+"Footprint" areas listed above are base plate dimensions for each model and are exclusive of code required hearth extension areas

-NOTE: Additional support slab area may be required at the side or back of the STANDARD unit to provide bearing for structural supports to a DM offset chimney sequence.
-(See page 32 - 34 for offset chimney support requirements.)
+NOTE: Additional support slab area may be required at the side or back of the MAGNUM 60 &72 unit to provide bearing for structural supports to a DM offset chimney sequence.
+(See page 32-34 for offset chimney support requirements).

-Fire-Lite Application
+Fire-Lite Application - 60 & 72 Models Only

-General Information:
+General Information

-The Fire-Lite is an application of the Isokern STANDARD 36, 42 and 46 fireplaces designed, tested, and listed with the ability to be installed on a combustible floor system.
+The Fire-Lite is an application of the Isokern MAGNUM 60" & 72" fireplaces designed, tested and listed with the ability to be installed on a combustible floor system.
+The Fire-Lite assembled unit must sit on a raised, non-combustible platform and when installed, creates a minimum 7-1/2" space between the Isokern fireplace's base plate bottom and the combustible floor.
 The design and installation require that the system use ECO-STEEL or ECO-STEEL+ metal chimney.
-The Isokern Fireplaces must sit on the Fire-lite stand using the applicable Fire-lite kit.

-The following pages will refer to installation requirements specific to the Fire-Lite application using the Isokern Metal Fire-Lite Stand (Pages 21-25).
+The following pages will refer to installation requirements specific to the Fire-Lite application using the Isokern Fire-Lite Kit.
+Use only the Fire-Lite Kit that is applicable with your fireplace (see chart below).